sarabrajsingh/COMP5511-Assignments-Fall-2020/assignment+2/README.md

 John Purcell 27217439

 Files Included:
-- README.md (a summary of file information)
+- README.md (A summary of file information)
-- Assignment2_TheoryQuestions.pdf (answers to the theory questions 1, 2, & 3, of the assignment)
+- Assignment2.pdf (Answers to the theory questions 1, 2, & 3, of the assignment)
-- Assignment2PQ1.java (the coding solutions to the programming question 1)
+- Assignment2PQ1.java (The coding solutions to the programming question 1)
-- Assignment2PQ2.java (the coding solutions to the programming question 2)
+- Assignment2PQ2.java (The coding solutions to the programming question 2)